top of page

 Jenna Dalton - Headshot.jpg

 Jenna has over 20 years of experience in the mental health and fitness world where she has worked in both the non-profit and private sector supporting children, adolescents, and adults.
-She holds a BA Honours degree in psychology and is currently completing her Master of Arts in Counselling Psychology.
+She holds a BA Honours degree in psychology as well as a Master of Arts in Counselling Psychology.

-Jenna provides support through a strengths-based approach where the client’s goals and desired outcomes are the driving force behind her therapeutic approach.
-She is dedicated to providing a genuine, empathetic, and collaborative environment to help her clients gain greater self-awareness and enjoy self-compassionate growth.
-She combines a variety of modalities based on the client’s unique needs.
-These include solution-focused brief therapy (SFBT), cognitive behavioural therapy (CBT), narrative therapy, as well as mindfulness and attachment-based approaches.
+Jenna provides support through a strengths-based approach where the client’s goals and desired outcomes are the driving force behind her therapeutic process.
+She is dedicated to providing a genuine, empathetic, non-judgmental, and collaborative environment to help her clients gain greater self-awareness and enjoy self-compassionate growth.
+She draws from a variety of modalities based on the client’s unique needs.
+These include acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and internal family systems therapy (IFS).

-Jenna’s areas of interest include individuals seeking communication, attachment, and relational support in their romantic partnerships.
-She welcomes individuals in monogamous, consensual non-monogamous, polyamorous, and open relationships.
-She also supports individuals struggling with self-esteem and self-compassion issues, anxiety, postpartum challenges, and parenting difficulties.
+Jenna’s areas of interest include supporting individuals and partners seeking communication, attachment, and relational support in their romantic partnerships.
+She is sex-positive, kink-affirming, and welcomes clients in monogamous, consensual non-monogamous, polyamorous, and open relationships.
+She also provides support for clients who are struggling with confidence, self-worth and self-compassion issues, anxiety, depression, postpartum challenges, and concerns related to neurodiversity (ADHD and autism).

 Have questions?
 Email Jenna.